 Activity Is Not Attention

 But are students with ADHD really so changed by playing videogames that their sustained attention issues disappear entirely?
 Well, no. Attention and activity are quite different.
 Videogames seemingly hold the attention of students with ADHD through continuous activity.
 In other words, rapid task changes stimulate the mind of a child with ADHD without the need for deep concentration.
 Most videogames often require players to complete multiple tasks simultaneously through short bursts of attention in a way that history textbooks and math worksheets cannot.
+Additionally, it does not mean that a child has ADHD simply because they cannot focus on schoolwork but can do so for video games.
 More recently, educational technology companies like Quizlet and Kahoot have utilized the continuous activity methods of video games to aid learning; however, the videogame architects still hold the gold medal for super-stimuli and continuous activity.

 Effects of Game Time

 How do videogames affect children in the long-term?
 The outlook is not good.
 One study, completed by researchers at Iowa State University, found that children who spent more time playing video games were more impulsive and had more attention problems.
 This would imply that videogames worsen the effects of ADHD, or maybe children with more severe ADHD are more prone to long bouts of videogames.
 Researchers are unclear.
 However, most major medical publications recommend limiting total screen time to one to two hours per day.
 After researching why videogames work so well to stimulate dopamine, I am inclined to agree.

 For more information about coping with learning differences or adapting to the ever-changing educational landscape, please visit our other resources or reach out to learn how we create a personalized approach to student success